Someone retains the services of Marino Law every 1.25 hours

-Our team of experienced family lawyers at Marino Law can provide assistance for a range of matters relating to family law, including:
+Our team of experienced Gold Coast family lawyers can provide assistance for a range of matters relating to family law, including:

 Domestic violence is a serious issue.
 If you have immediate concerns for your safety, you should contact the Queensland Police Service by dialling “000”.
 Domestic violence (or Family violence) is the physical (including sexual), emotional and economical abuse by a person (“the respondent”) towards another person…